-This year, as a school, a main development focus is handwriting and specifically the use of cursive script.
+This year, as an Academy, a main development focus is handwriting and specifically the use of cursive script.

 What is cursive script?

 Cursive script is a style of handwriting that has an entry stroke, which starts from the line.

 - It helps children to be clear, fluent and legible writers.